Why is the Lambda IteratorAge metric increasing for my DynamoDB stream?

 0

-When consuming records from my Amazon DynamoDB stream, I see a spike in the AWS Lambda IteratorAge metric.
-Why is my function's iterator age increasing, and how can I resolve this?
+When AWS Lambda consumes records from Amazon DynamoDB Streams, I see a spike in the Lambda IteratorAge metric.

 Short description

 The Lambda IteratorAge metric measures the latency between when a record is added to a DynamoDB stream, and when the function processes that record.
-When IteratorAge increases, this means that Lambda isn't efficiently processing records that are written to the DynamoDB stream.
+An increase in IteratorAge means that Lambda isn't efficiently processing records that are written to the DynamoDB stream.

 • Invocation errors